jlan84/cross-validation-assignment/pair.md

         plt.plot(alphas, param)
     ```

-3. Plot the test error and training error curves for Ridge regression with different alpha parameters.
+3. Plot the validation error and training error curves for Ridge regression with different alpha parameters.
-   Which model would you select based on your test and training curves?
+   Which model would you select based on your  validation and training curves?